-Peter Lewis (2013), in turn, although conceiving the wave function as the central element of quantum mechanics, considers that its dependence on 3N variables is only the most convenient way to represent the correlation between quantum particles.
-Lewis admits that the common use of the notion of spatial corresponds to a three-dimensional space.
-Nevertheless, he does not rule out the possibility that, in a future paradigm, the use of 'spatial' will change in favor of a notion corresponding to a 3N-dimensional world.
+Peter Lewis (2004), in turn, although conceiving the wave function as the central element of quantum mechanics, considers that its dependence on 3N variables is only the most convenient way to represent the correlations between quantum particles.
+The wave is a function of spatial parameters (positions of particles), but these do not necessarily have to be related to the spatial dimensionality of the system.
+Under this view, the wave function is a real entity but not a 3D spatial entity.
+Then, the 3N dimensions of quantum mechanics can be taken as three-dimensional in a relevant sense (Lewis 2004).
+This is a position similar to the one that we adopt with the spin.
+The spin part of the wave function has dimensions that are not spatial.
+Lewis says the same with the surplus dimensions of the wave function.
+Indeed, Lewis admits that the common use of the notion of spatial corresponds to a three-dimensional space.
+Nevertheless, he does not rule out the possibility that, in a future paradigm, the use of 'spatial' will change in favor of a notion corresponding to a 3N-dimensional world (For a review of Lewis's ideas 10 years later see Lewis 2013).